X

 Omega-3 is a polyunsaturated fatty acid that was discovered over 90 years ago by a husband and wife team of scientists.
 This team discovered that many of the processes in our bodies require omega-3 fatty acids to work, but our bodies can’t make them on their own.
 This makes them essential.

-Omega-3 is found in large amounts in fatty fish like salmon, mackerel, and herring.
-It’s also found in certain nuts and seeds, and in plant oils like flaxseed oil and canola oil.
+Omega-3 is found in large amounts in fatty fish like sardines, anchovies, salmon, mackerel, and herring.
+In addition to oily fish, it’s also found in certain nuts and seeds, like chia seeds, in soybeans, and in plant oils like flaxseed oil and canola oil.

 Support Heart Health

 You know it as the heart-healthy fat, and to some degree, this is true.
-Omega-3 fatty acids do support heart health when taken correctly and combined with a healthy lifestyle.
+Omega-3 fatty acids do support heart health when combined with a healthy lifestyle.

 Omega-3 helps support healthy triglyceride levels, but taking too much omega-3 can actually be detrimental to your health because fish oil supplements often contain high doses of other ingredients, too, like vitamin A.